 Educating any person directly benefits me in a way that, say, healing, housing, or feeding a person does not.
 Healing, housing, and feeding everybody are, of course, objective goods; but educating everybody is both an objective good and a subjective good.
 It benefits a hypothetical me (in a Rawlsian veil-of-ignorance sort of way) for everyone to be healed, housed, and fed; it benefits actual, literal me for everyone to be educated.
 If I were a purely selfish person, I would still want to teach.

 It may benefit me more for my neighbor in Buffalo to be educated than it does for my neighbor in, say, Lagos to be educated, but both benefit me.
-I'm not competing to make my students better than students in Lagos, I'm trying to make my students better than they were yesterday.
+I'm not competing to make my students better than students in Lagos; I'm trying to make my students better than they were yesterday.

 Education is not a race to the top, it's the proverbial rising tide that lifts all boats.
 If it were a race, it would be a race against the Blob -- I want to escape the Blob, but I also want you to escape the Blob, because if it eats you it becomes bigger and stronger and more of a threat to me.